fandora-network/docs/docs/avail/architecture/avail-consensus.md

 :::caution Current validators

-With the initial launch of the Avail testnet, validators will be internally operated and maintained by Polygon.
+With the initial launch of the Avail testnet, validators will be internally operated and maintained by fandora.

 :::